tarantool/doc/doc/concepts/data_model/value_store.rst

     For each foreign key, there must exist an index that includes all its fields.

 To create a foreign key in a space, specify the parent space and linked fields in the ``foreign_key`` parameter.
+Parent spaces can be referenced by name or by id.
+When linking to the same space, the space can be omitted.
 Fields can be referenced by name or by number:

 *   Field foreign keys: when setting up the space format.